nikitavoloboev/data/productivity/flow/Rules.md

 - live by my calendar
 	- assign tasks and blocks of time in advance and work through each of the blocks
 	- adjust when necessary

+## SnippetsLab
+- include all useful snippets in this wiki and add `wiki` tag
+	- if I delete a snippet with `wiki` tag, delete it from wiki too

 ## Planning
 - plan the next day in advance in the calendar